 An Axess Law real estate lawyer in Ontario can search the title to your new property for liens, easements, and land surveys.
 We register your home with the local land titles office and prep all your legal documents.

 Our lawyers arrange signatures for mortgage insurance and mortgage documents with your bank, credit union, or private lender.
 We answer your questions, like if a real estate deal falls through who gets the deposit and what is title insurance.

 When the deal is done, you receive a final statement of adjustments so you can be satisfied your real estate purchase is complete.
 Only a lawyer licensed with the Law Society of Ontario can prepare closing documents.
 Axess Law makes it easy and affordable.

 Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.

 Book an Appointment Online or By Phone

-Dial 1-647-479-0118 for a free quote on closing first-time home purchases or book appointments online.
+Dial 647-479-0118 for a free quote on closing first time home purchases or book appointments online.
 It’s fast and convenient.
-Axess Law locations have real estate lawyers near Greater Toronto Area and Ottawa.
+Axess Law has real estate lawyers at any of our locations in Greater Toronto Area and Ottawa.
+Can’t meet in person?
 We can video conference online with you 7 days a week, day or evenings.
 Toll free calls are accepted at 1-877-402-4207.
 Try our onsite parking or take the transit to our nearest location.